jpaulm/drawfbp/README.md

 JavaHelp facility
 ---

-DrawFBP has a help facility which uses the JavaHelp facility.
+DrawFBP has a help facility which uses the powerful JavaHelp facility.
 The first time you click on Help/Launch Help, you will be prompted to locate the DrawFBP-Help.jar file.
-This is the standard JavaHelp jar file, and can be found in the project `lib` directory, in the `lib` directory in the DrawFBP jar file, or can be downloaded from http://www.jpaulmorrison.com/graphicsstuff/DrawFBP-Help.jar .
+This is the standard JavaHelp jar file, and can be found in the `lib` directory on the GitHub `drawfbp` project, or can be downloaded from http://www.jpaulmorrison.com/graphicsstuff/DrawFBP-Help.jar .

 From then on DrawFBP will remember the location in your `DrawFBPProperties.xml` file.